-"Relevant Sunday shifts" means the total stipulated hours in each relevant financial year which an employee is required to work as ordinary hours before being paid weekend penalties in accordance with clause S3.10.3(a)(i).
+"Relevant Sunday shifts" means the total stipulated hours in each relevant financial year which an employee is required to work as ordinary hours and in addition accrued time off in lieu of penalty rates before being paid weekend penalties in accordance with clause S3.10.3(a)(i).
 This will mean the first relevant rostered Sundays of each financial year.